cmsc330-umd/spring23/projects/project2a/README.md

 #### `is_prime x`
 - **Type**: `int -> bool`
 - **Description**: Returns whether or not `x` is prime.
 Note that all negative numbers are non-prime.
-There are many ways to determine if a number is prime (for example, [Wilson's Theorem](https://en.wikipedia.org/wiki/Wilson%27s_theorem)).
-While we provide this resource, note that this function does not have to be implemented in this way.
 - **Examples**:
   ``` ocaml
   is_prime 1 = false